samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 For more on this see [“Why do we need a new Internet” blog post](/information/need-for-new-neutral-internet/).

 ### What infrastructure is operating on our Grid?
-Our Grid today is comprised mainly of infrastructure that operates our Zero OS operating system.
-This includes large racks using off-the-shelf hardware that are typically located in data centers - as well as our pre-fabricated smaller / mobile  for hyperdistributed Zero-Nodes.
+Our Grid today is comprised mainly of infrastructure that operates our Zero-Nodes.

 [Read more in our Zero-Node blog](/information/magical-zero-node/)